-But thanks to the tons and tons of bad press from the legal industry that we’re constantly bombarded with, everyone runs away with their hands in the air like they’re on some B grade Japanese horror movie staring Godzilla at the mention of asbestos.
+But thanks to the tons and tons of bad press from the legal industry that we’re constantly bombarded with, everyone runs away with their hands in the air like they’re on some B grade Japanese horror movie starring Godzilla at the mention of asbestos.

 Most of the products we see containing asbestos will be either roofing shingles, old tile flooring or shake siding.
 It can be also found in old vermiculite siding and heating pipe insulation, but I don’t see that as much as the other products I mentioned.

 In reality, asbestos only causes a problem when it is in a friable state.
 This simply means when the asbestos is crushed or broken where the fibers can float around and be inhaled or ingested.

 And if you already know it’s Asbestos, then why would you need environmental testing for Asbestos?

 There’s not much to be worried about in my opinion in the case of asbestos shakes and shingles as they are hard.
 It’s the insulation that causes the most concern and rightly so.

 Asbestos removal in Tulsa and surrounding areas can be costly.
 Probably more costly thana Mold Inspection.
 So be forewarned.